 --output-format=json will generate a output in JSON format.

 JSON and YAML formats cannot be diff-ed since they contain GUIDs, and the formats are specific to a given version of SchemaCrawler, and subject to change from version to version.

 When you use Java serialization (

 --output-format=ser) to serialize database metadata to a file, you can load a serialized metadata using the

 offline server type.
-Please make sure that you use the same version of SchemaCrawler to serialize snapshots as you use when you load those offline snapshots.
+Please make sure that you use the same version of SchemaCrawler to create serialized snapshots and to load those offline catalog snapshots.